belangeo/pyo-tools/README.rst

 Classes
 -------

-Available classes through this package are (type `help(pyodev.CLASS_NAME)` ) in an interpreter to see the complete documentation of a specific class):
+Available classes through this package are:

 * PWM: Pulse-Width-Modulation oscillator with optional linear-phase lowpass filter.